Access and availability

 This section contains best practices on involving the next level of leadership in the engagement process.

-5. Encourage and hold them accountable.
+Encourage and hold them accountable.
 Remind managers that perfection is the enemy of progress.
-We want each manager to "own" his/her action by sharing with his/her team and doing it.
+We want each manager to "own" his/her action by sharing it with their team and doing it.
 Sometimes talking about these actions with peers is very encouraging.

 How are you going to hold them accountable to act?
 Will they turn in their worksheet, or will they have a 1:1 meeting with you to discuss this?
 If there’s no accountability, there will be little action and therefore little results and even employee doubt in the survey process.